-Board Developed Courses (Category A) contd
+Board Developed Courses (Category A) contd..

+Drama 26

-Earth and Environmental Science
+Earth and Environmental Science 27

-English (Advanced) 29
+English (Advanced) 28

-English (Standard)
+English (Standard) 29

-English as an Additional Language or Dialect
+English as an Additional Language or Dialect 30

-Preliminary English Extension 1
+Preliminary English Extension 1 31

-English Studies
+English Studies 32

-Information Processes and Technology
+Information Processes and Technology 33

-Japanese Continuers
+Japanese Continuers 34

-Legal Studies
+Legal Studies 35

-Mathematics
+Mathematics 36

-Mathematics Standard
+Mathematics Standard 37

-Mathematics Extension 1
+Mathematics Extension 1 38

-Modern History 40
+Modern History 39

-Music 1 41
+Music 1 40

-Personal Development , Health and Physical Education
+Personal Development , Health and Physical Education 41

-Physics 43
+Physics 42

-Society and Culture
+Society and Culture 43

-Software Design and Development 45
+Software Design and Development 44

-Visual Arts 46
+Visual Arts 45

-Vocational Education and Training (VET) Courses (Category B)
+Voc cational Education and Training (VET) Courses (Category B)

-Hospitality Kitchen Operations 49
+Hospitality Kitchen Operations 48

-Primary Industries 50
+Primary Industries 49

-Vocational Education and Training (VET) Courses (Board Endorsed) - Non ATAR
+Voc cational Education and Training (VET) Courses (Board Endorsed) - Non ATAR

-Sport Coaching 52
+Sport Coaching 51

-Content Endorsed Courses
+Cor ntent Endorsed Courses

-Photography, Video and Digital Imaging 54
+Photography, Video and Digital Imaging 53

-YEAR 11 SUBJECT CONTRIBUTIONS 2020
+YEAR 11 SUBJECT CONTRIBUTIONS 2021

 To assist you in the selection process we have set out below the subject contributions for those subjects that have costs.
 These cover the purchase of materials used in the elective courses in Year 11.
 These funds are used to sustain these subjects, their consumable costs and the stimulating activities presented to our students.
-Since the school is able to purchase such things as chemicals, timber, metal supplies, paints, seedlings and animal food in bulk, we are able to make savings and pass these onto the students through the different activities we teach.
+Since the school is able to purchase such things as chemicals, metal supplies, paints, seedlings and animal food in bulk, we are able to make savings and pass these onto the students through the different activities we teach.
 If these charges are not paid, then the student may be expected to supply the necessary materials himself/ herself in order to participate in those particular learning activities and so meet course requirements.